Indications for DORAL:

 Use lowest effective dose.
 Initially 7.5mg at bedtime; may increase to 15mg if needed.

 Sleep apnea.
 Pulmonary insufficiency.

 Increased risk of drug-related mortality from concomitant use with opioids.
 Risk of CNS depressant effects and next-day impairment.
 Evaluate for co-morbid diagnoses before initiation.
 Reevaluate if insomnia fails to remit after 7–10 days of use.
 Depression.
 Suicidal tendencies.
 Abnormal thinking and behavioral changes.
-Drug or alcohol abuse.
 Write ℞ for smallest practical amount.
-Avoid prolonged use.
+Assess patient's risk for abuse, misuse, addiction prior to and during therapy.
+Avoid abrupt cessation.
 Withdraw gradually.
+Drug or alcohol abusers.
 Elderly (higher risk of falls).
 Debilitated.
-Labor & delivery.
 Neonates.
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers.

 Increased sedation, respiratory depression, coma, and death with concomitant opioids; reserve use in those for whom alternative treatment options are inadequate; if needed, limit dosages/durations to minimum and monitor.
 Concomitant other sedative/hypnotics: not recommended.
 Additive CNS depressant effects with alcohol, other CNS depressants (eg, other benzodiazepines, TCAs, psychotropics, anticonvulsants, antihistamines); consider dose reductions.

-Drowsiness, headache, fatigue, dizziness, dry mouth, dyspepsia; CNS effects, complex behaviors (eg, sleep-driving), anaphylaxis, angioedema.
+Drowsiness, headache, fatigue, dizziness, dry mouth, dyspepsia; CNS effects, complex behaviors (eg, sleep-driving), anaphylaxis, angioedema; withdrawal reactions.

 Generic Drug Availability: